axocomm/lambda.codes/resources/pages/about/experience.md

 evaluating and moving some tests over to [Midje](https://github.com/marick/Midje) to eventually replace RSpec.

+I also hope to work closely with DevOps in the coming weeks to start working on development workstation provisioning to replace time-consuming manual setup for new machines.

-### ProTech Internet Group
+### ProTech Internet Group (present)

 I began working on small projects with ProTech in 2012 and continued over the next few years taking on larger responsibilities.
-This position mostly entailed WordPress plugin and theme development but often involved full site builds, extensive modifications, and a great variety of other development tasks.
+This position mostly entails WordPress plugin and theme development but often involves full site builds, extensive modifications, and a great variety of other development tasks.

-I also worked on maintaining development and staging servers, building internal tools, and much more.
+I also work on maintaining development and staging servers, building internal tools, and much more.
 Earlier this year, I was even involved in an [SEO keyword study](http://backlinko.com/search-engine-ranking) of 1,000,000 Google search results that was even written about